mikedijkstra/stencil/README.md

 ## Thanks to

-- [Robert Love](http://www.strikingly.com/robert-love) for coding the first version of [Joyce CSS](http://joycecss.com/)
+- [Robert Love](https://github.com/Robert-Love) for coding the first version of [JoyceCSS](http://joycecss.com/)
-- [Harry Roberts](http://hry.rbrts.me) for the work done on the [inuit.css](https://github.com/csswizardry/inuit.css) framework which inspired this Sass version of Joyce CSS
+- [Harry Roberts](http://hry.rbrts.me) for the work done on the [inuit.css](https://github.com/csswizardry/inuit.css) framework which inspired this Sass version of JoyceCSS